kumahq/kuma/README.md

 Kuma is a universal open source control-plane for Service Mesh and Microservices that can run and be operated natively across both Kubernetes and VM environments, in order to be easily adopted by every team in the organization.

 Built on top of Envoy, Kuma can instrument any L4/L7 traffic to secure, observe, route and enhance connectivity between any service or database.
-It can be used natively in Kubernetes via CRDs or via a RESTful API across other environments, and it doesn't require to change our application's code in order to be used.
+It can be used natively in Kubernetes via CRDs or via a RESTful API across other environments, and it doesn't require a change to your application's code in order to be used.

 Built by Envoy contributors at Kong 🦍.

-**Need help?** Installing and using Kuma should be as easy as possible.
-[Contact and chat](https://kuma.io/community) with the community in real-time if you get stuck or need clarifications.
+**Need help?** Kuma has been built to be easy to install and use.
+However, if you need get stuck and need help, you can [contact and chat](https://kuma.io/community) with the community in real-time.
 We are here to help.

 ## Features